 Jockey Ramon Dominguez, turf writer Sean Clancy, photographer Patrick Smith and television executives Mark Viviano and Amy Zimmerman will be honored by the Maryland Jockey Club with this year's Preakness media awards.

 Honorees will be recognized and awards presented at the May 15 Alibi Breakfast in the Terrace Dining Room at Pimlico Race Course

-The ceremony is scheduled for 9:30 a.m., two days prior to the million Preakness Stakes (gr.
+.
+The ceremony is scheduled for 10 a.m.
+ET, two days prior to the middle leg of the Triple Crown, the $1.5 million Preakness Stakes (gr.
 I).

-Baltimore radio personalities Scott Garceau and Keith Mills, former broadcast partners at WMAR-TV from 1987-2006, will host the Alibi Breakfast for the fourth consecutive year.
+Baltimore radio personalities Scott Garceau and Keith Mills, former broadcast partners at WMAR-TV from 1987-2006, will host the event for the sixth consecutive year.

 The Alibi Breakfast is a popular fixture of Preakness week festivities, starting in the late 1930s on the porch of the historical Pimlico Clubhouse when a group of trainers, owners, and other dignitaries would gather in the mornings to expound upon the merits of their horses.
 The Alibi Breakfast evolved from the original gathering to celebrate the event and solicit interesting race predictions.